-Cultural organisations today are facing significant challenges as they seek to build relationships with new audiences; present previously suppressed, often contested, histories; and look to engage with wide ranging contemporary issues to foster progressive social change.
-For more than 20 years, the University of Leicester’s Research Centre for Museums and Galleries (RCMG) has been at the forefront of this process of transformation, working with museums, galleries and heritage sites to enable them to become more accessible, inclusive and relevant and to radically refocus their aims and ambitions in relation to social needs, concerns and challenges.
+Cultural organisations today are facing significant challenges as they seek to present previously suppressed, often contested, histories; build relationships with new audiences; and look to engage with wide ranging contemporary issues to foster progressive social change.
+For more than 20 years, the University of Leicester’s Research Centre for Museums and Galleries (RCMG) has been at the forefront of a process of cultural transformation, working closely with museums, galleries and heritage sites to support socially purposeful thinking and practice and to advance equity, accessibility and inclusion across the cultural sector.

-In 2017 the Centre joined forces with the Wellcome Collection to explore how this world-renowned institution could develop new exhibition narratives and practices that tackle deeply entrenched negative societal attitudes towards disabled people.
-Professors Richard Sandell and Jocelyn Dodd, together with Research Associates Sarah Plumb and Cesare Cuzzola, worked with the Wellcome team to shape a bold, new permanent gallery Being Human that opened in September 2019 and is attracting international attention for its radical new approaches to access and inclusion.
+For two decades, RCMG has led a series of projects that seek to harness the potential for culture and heritage to tackle deeply entrenched negative attitudes towards disability.
+In 2017, RCMG joined forces with the Wellcome Collection to explore how the institution could develop new exhibition narratives and practices that tackled ableist attitudes and beliefs in creative new ways.
+Professor Richard Sandell, Dr Sarah Plumb and Cesare Cuzzola, worked with the Wellcome’s team to create Being Human, a new permanent gallery that opened in September 2019 that has attracted international attention for its radical new approaches to access and inclusion.